 CareCredit approval largely depends on your existing credit, though there is no exact minimum score for qualification.
 Your approval odds will be higher if you have low balances on existing accounts, no unpaid or delinquent accounts, and a solid payment history.
 Your odds of being approved for CareCredit will decrease if you have outstanding balances on existing credit cards, a history of late payments, or several recent credit inquiries.

-CareCredit Approval Odds
+CareCredit Approval Factors

 Before you apply for CareCredit, it’s a good idea to review your credit report and credit score.
 You can view your credit report from each of the three major credit reporting bureaus for free every 12 months at AnnualCreditReport.com.
-Outstanding balances on existing credit cards, unpaid or delinquent accounts, and several recent credit inquiries are all things that may hurt your credit and decrease your odds of CareCredit approval:
+The following elements may hurt your credit and decrease your odds of CareCredit approval:

-If you’re considering CareCredit, you might also be interested in our comparison of CareCredit, Alphaeon Credit, and United Medical Credit.
+You might also be interested in our comparison of CareCredit, Alphaeon Credit, and United Medical Credit.